-The course develops an understanding and appreciation of the role of internal auditing in an organization.
-Topics include internal auditing standards, risk assessment, governance, ethics, and audit techniques.
-Prerequisite: BACC 405 detection, prevention, investigation and resolution of various types of fraud.
+This course will cover the basic concepts of forensic accounting.
+Topics include the detection, prevention, investigation and resolution of various types of fraud.
 The course covers many types of financial statement fraud, including asset misappropriation, fraudulent financial statements, tax fraud, and electronic fraud.
 Prerequisite: BFIN 300 and BACC 202.